v-hx/ScoreFence/SECURITY.md

 - a prompt-injection scanner;
 - a data-loss prevention system;
-- a vector-database vulnerability scanner;
+- a target-system vulnerability scanner;
 - an authorization auditor;
 - proof of deletion for customer data.